 Our office is situated in Pannierstraße 8 in 12047 Berlin (Neukölln).
 You can reach us by phone on +49 (0)30 23919825 (landline) or by e-mail on kontakt (at) kraftundrapp.de (please replace (at) with @).
 Please find the directions, a map and our opening hours here.

+Despite the corona pandemic, we are still there for you without restriction.
 However, we urgently ask you to avoid unnecessary visits to our office.
 We are happy to answer your questions by phone (030 23919825) or by other means of communication.
 Protect yourself and others!
 Payments should preferably be made by online banking.
 You find our banking details in the footer of every letter that we have sent you.
-You can send us documents via e-mail to email@example.com, via fax to 030 23919826 or by post.
-Please indicate your name and your phone number so that we are able to call you back if necessary.
-If you do have to come to our office nevertheless, please do not bring friends along with you to our office - we cannot offer them to wait in the waiting area.
+You can send us documents via e-mail to firstname.lastname@example.org, via fax to 030 23919826 or by post.
+Please indicate your name and your phone number so that we can call you back if necessary.
+If you do have to come to our office, please do not bring friends along with you to our office - we cannot offer them to wait in the waiting area.